Kwenta/kwenta-python-sdk/README.md

 ## Dashboard Deployment

 To run the streamlit dashboard run the following.
 This is still being built.
-The Python functions however are fully funcitonal.
+The Python functions however are fully functional.
 ```bash
   streamlit run .\kwenta-dashboard.py
 ```